SchweitzerGAO/SERA-LLM/README.md

 3. Implemented in-prompt SERAG with ChatGPT API

-Comparison between raw ChatGPT and ChatGPT with SERAG-question is in `./demos/chatgpt/chatgpt-desc-question-*.txt`
+Comparison between raw ChatGPT and ChatGPT with SERAG-question is in `./demos/chatgpt/chatgpt-desc-hyqr-*.txt`

 ## Day 3: Description-as-Document with ChatGPT API(Evaluation)

-1. (Update) Implemented the function that process the question by keywords instead of by deeper questions Comparison between raw ChatGPT and ChatGPT with SERAG-keyword is in `./demos/chatgpt/chatgpt-desc-keyword-*.txt`
+1. (Update) Implemented the function that process the question by keywords instead of by deeper questions Comparison between raw ChatGPT and ChatGPT with SERAG-keyword is in `./demos/chatgpt/chatgpt-desc-hykr-*.txt`

 2. Evaluated SERAG with ChatGPT on [hotpot_qa](https://huggingface.co/datasets/hotpot_qa)

 F1-score:
-- With RAG(documents from hotpot-qa): 0.715
+- With RAG(documents are from hotpot-qa dataset):
-- With SERAG-keyword: 0.890
+- With SERAG-keyword: 0.457
-- with SERAG-question: 0.914
+- with SERAG-question: 0.454
+- with SERAG-R3: 0.435
 ## Day 4: Periodical Summary
 Done: A naive SERAG system with Google Search and ChatGPT and its preliminary evaluation TODOs in the next period:
 - [x] Add DuckDuckGo as a search engine
-- [ ] Implement R3 query rewrite schemas
+- [x] Implement Rewrite-Retrieve-Read(R3) query rewrite schema
 - [ ] Implement Page-as-Ducument with ChatGPT API
 - [ ] Evaluate with LLM feedback